 A member of the gold medal winning Russian team at the 2000 and 2002 Olympiads, Grischuk has also represented Russia at the Olympics in 2004, 2006, 2008, 2010 and most recently on board 2 at the Chess Olympiad (2012) held in Istanbul.
 He earned a bronze medal in 2000 for his results as second reserve.

 Grischuk’s success in the European Club Cup over the last decade or so from 2001 and 2013 has been outstanding: in that time he has won 5 team golds, 2 team silvers and 3 team bronzes, combined with 3 personal gold medals and 3 personal silvers.
 In 2010 he played for SOCAR Baku (winning individual silver for board 3) after four years with the highly successful Ural Sverdlovsk team, and then in the 28th European Club Cup (2012) he again played for SOCAR Baku, helping his team to gold.
 Next season, he again switched, this time to the Russian team Malachite, and playing board one scored a powerful 5/6 (TPR 2869) in the European Club Cup (2013) to win individual gold and help his team to the silver medal.
 Grischuk was a member of the successful Russian team that defeated the Chinese team in the inaugural Russia-China friendly match that was held in 2001.
-He has also played in the French Team Championships from 2001-2006; the Russian Team championships in 2001, 2003, 2004, 2005, 2006, 2007, 2008 and most recently for his Malakhit Ekaterinburg team where he helped his team to a silver medal in the Russian Team Championships (2013) picking up a gold medal for board 2 (5/6: TPR 2980); the Russian Club Cup in 2009 and 2010; the Bundesliga in 2003; and the Spanish Club Championship in 2007.
+He has also played in the French Team Championships from 2001-2006; the Russian Team championships in 2001, 2003, 2004, 2005, 2006, 2007, 2008 and more recently for his Malakhit Ekaterinburg team where he helped his team to a silver medal in the Russian Team Championships (2013) picking up a gold medal for board 2 (5/6: TPR 2980).
+Playing board 2, he helped Malachite to the gold medal in the 2013 Russian Premier League.
+He also played in the Russian Club Cup in 2009 and 2010; the Bundesliga in 2003; and the Spanish Club Championship in 2007.

 Ratings and Rankings